andrewchungxam/2019BotAIHack/README.md

 }
 ```

 Open your browser and go to: www.luis.ai.
 You'll need to login with your Azure credentials.
-Create a project like [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/get-started-portal-build-app):
+Create a project as described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/get-started-portal-build-app):

 Go back to your www.luis.ai projects > click Build.
 Click Create New Intents.
 Name it: "Book_flight" (copy this exactly as your code looks for this term)
 Then it will prompt you to add "utterances" - I added several, I added some like: "Can I book a flight?"

 Once you are done, hit the "Train" button so the utterances are tied to the Intent and then after that is done, hit "Publish" so APIs calls will hit this updated model.
-(Note, if you don't hit publish, your new changes will *not* reflect from any API calls.)
+(Note, if you don't hit publish, your new changes will *not* be reflected in any API calls.)

 Now remember, in Visual Studio in our appsettings.json file, we're looking to fill out the following:
 You're looking for: